 Your bill shows you how much you pay towards services provided by the above organisations.

 Although Harlow Council collects your Council Tax it only keeps around £16 of every £100 collected.
-The rest goes to Essex County Council, the Police and Crime Commissioner for Essex (PCC) and Essex Fire Authority.
+The rest goes to Essex County Council, the Police, Fire and Crime Commissioner for Essex (PFCC) and Essex Police, Fire and Crime Commissioner Fire and Rescue Authority.

 |Essex County Council||£70|